-Our current strategy is to recycle legacy assets that lack the income growth potential we seek and to invest in high-quality assets with compelling value-add returns through redevelopment opportunities in our existing portfolio and acquisitions that meet our investment criteria.
+Our current strategy is to generate returns and maximize shareholder value through proactive asset management and prudent capital allocation decisions.
+Consistent with this strategy, we invest in additional income-producing properties through acquisitions, development and redevelopment.
+We invest in properties in which we believe we will be able to improve the operating results and increase the value of the property.
 We focus on properties inside the Washington metro region's Beltway, near major transportation nodes and in areas with strong employment drivers and superior growth demographics.
 We will seek to continue to upgrade our portfolio as opportunities arise, funding acquisitions with a combination of cash, equity, debt and proceeds from property sales.